LSBUGPG/DuoShader/Assets/ComponentPackages/DuoShader/Documentation/manual.md

 - `Frequency` represents the approximate width of the diagonal lines in screen pixels
 - `Level` adjust the thickness of the duoshade lines in the range from 0 to 1 as a fraction of the `Frequency`
-- `Width` is the width of the outline in pixels
+- `Edge` the thickness of the blended edge of the duoshade line as above
-- `Tones` represents the luma levels at which the effects start:
+- `Black` represents the black level
-  - 0 - X black
-  - X - Y two diagonal stripes
+- `Low` one diagonal stripe
-  - Y - Z one diagonal stripes
+- `High` two diagonal stripes
-  - Z - 1 white
-  - W - the difference in colour required for a line to inferred

 ## Example Scene

 This component contains the shader, a material, and a script to apply it to the camera.
 To add this effect to your scene, assign the ScreenEffect script to your camera and choose the DuoShader material as the `screenEffect`.

+I have added the Toon shader components from the Unity Essentials pack to provide the outline and quantised colour.

 ## Customisation